 Monica West is a writer, producer and actor based in the San Francisco Bay Area and is the creator of Best Thing You’ll Ever Do.
 For Best Thing, West won the 2016 Emerging Voices Award (Brooklyn Web Fest), a Silver Screenwriting Award (DC Web Fest), Audience Choice Award (Seattle Web Fest) and six Indie Series Awards nominations including Best Writing and Best Web Series.
 She took home the 2017 Indie Series Award for Best Leading Actress.
 Monica's comedic music videos with MVPleez have been featured by New York Magazine, Huffington Post, Official Comedy and Above Average.
 She has played roles on Chicago Fire (NBC), Underemployed (MTV), Law & Order (NBC) and stars in Catherine Fordham's Consommé, now streaming on AMC's shudder.tv, Blue Fever and Vimeo.
-Monica is a member of Bay Area Women in Film, Cinefemme and a team member of Top Salt Studio in New York City.
-She is currently developing a television series about a West Virginia coal miner in Silicon Valley.
+Monica is a member of Cinefemme in San Francisco and a producer with Top Salt Studio in New York City.

 Catherine Fordham is a New York-based director, producer and writer.
 After writing and producing Trapped Girl (2014), a short film that screened at festivals in the U.S and Canada, Catherine made her directorial debut with Consommé (2015), a thriller/horror short.
 Consommé is now streaming on Shudder.com, AMC's horror site and was featured in the Huffington Post.
 Following Consommé, Catherine directed and co-produced the first four episodes of a mini series, Best Thing You'll Ever Do, shot in NYC and the Bay Area in July 2016.
 Now streaming on Vimeo, Best Thing took home the Emerging Voices Award at the Brooklyn Web Fest in 2016 and is nominated for 6 awards at Series Fest, including Best Director.
 In 2016 Catherine attended Werner Herzog's Rogue Film School in Munich, Germany.
 She is currently developing Wild Cry Ha, a thriller feature film.
 Catherine created Top Salt Studio to produce her own work, and that of her talented friends.